Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 BCFSA will email current MBA registrants on a regular basis, as important information becomes available.
 Please make sure your contact information is up-to-date in IRIS.

-BCFSA will send out a Readiness Assessment Survey twice during the transition period.
-This survey will help BCFSA understand how much mortgage services registrants know about the MSA, how they view the transition process, and how ready they feel for implementation.
+BCFSA is conducting Brokerage Readiness Assessments throughout the transition period to help it understand how much mortgage services registrants know about the MSA, how they view the transition process, and how ready they feel for implementation.

 The survey will be sent to Designated Individuals to complete, and completion is mandatory.

-Registrants under the MBA who wish to become licensed under the MSA will need to complete certain activities, like transition education courses, before the MSA comes into force on October 13, 2026.
+Registrants under the MBA who wish to become licensed under the MSA will need to complete certain activities, like transition education courses, before the MSA comes into force.

 The activities will be different depending on whether you want to become a licensed principal broker or a licensed mortgage broker.